The Cohort Arc

 Six months, minimum.

 Both sides make a named, public commitment at the outset.
 Mentors pledge their time.
-Participants submit a project proposal that anchors the entire relationship — something they will actually build, research, or resolve over the course of the engagement.
+Participants submit a project proposal that anchors the entire relationship, something they will actually build or resolve over the months ahead.

 Structure